 One downside of living in Lawn, however, is that residents on average have to contend with a long commute, spending on average 32.27 minutes every day commuting to work.

-The citizens of Lawn have a very low rate of college education: just 8.64% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Lawn has a very low overall level of education: only 8.64% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Lawn in 2022 was $27,200, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $108,800 for a family of four.
 However, Lawn contains both very wealthy and poor people as well.